Timișoara: Cycling and micromobility

 Timișoara has the most developed integrated cycling system in Romania.
 Cyclists have access to more than 100 km of bike lanes, including 37 km outside the city via the Bega Canal cycle path, which connects Romania with Serbia, providing a direct connection to the European network of cycling routes – EuroVelo.
 Timișoara is the first city in Romania with a public bike-sharing system, VeloTM, inaugurated in 2015.
 The system has 440 bicycles in the 25 stations in the city and, depending on the season, is accessed by 1,000–1,500 people daily.

-In 2019, Timișoara introduced public transport with electric scooters.
+In 2019, Timișoara introduced public transport with e-scooters.